-DP7 - Technical Requirements - The design shall be fully compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport.
+Final wording of Technical Requirements DP - The design shall be fully compliant with PANS-OPS and UK CAA criteria to meet the technical capability requirements of aircraft using the airport.

-2.16.1.
+3.16.1.
 To what extent do you agree with each of the draft DPs?
 Please provide comment as to how you would prefer the Design Principle in question reworded or why you would like to see it removed altogether.